RobertFilic/terminal_blog/README.md

-# terminal_blog
-BLOG RUNNING FROM TERMINAL
+# BLOG RUNNING FROM TERMINAL

 Blog running from terminal, using Python, JS and MongoDB